Handy HintsHow to Make Compost at Home: A Step-by-Step Guide

 “There is no substitute for hard work” Thomas Alva Edison…yes, the inventor.

-There’s an old saying from northern England that’s quite appropriate at this point, “Where’s there’s muck there’s brass“…put quite simply, where’s there’s crap there’s money!
+An old saying from northern England is entirely appropriate at this point, “Where’s there’s muck, there’s brass.”
+Quite simply, where there’s crap, there’s money!

 Mr.CBB